Los Angeles County Lifeguards

 Los Angeles County Lifeguards is a division of the Los Angeles County Fire Department.
 The lifeguard operations safeguard 31 mi of beach and 72 mi of coastline, from San Pedro in the south, to Malibu in the north.
+The Los Angeles County Lifeguards are the largest professional lifeguard service in the world, and as of 2021, employs 174 full-time lifeguards and 614 recurrent lifeguards.

-The Los Angeles County Lifeguard Service served as the model for the hit television series Baywatch which was created by recurrent lifeguard Gregory J. Bonann.
+The Los Angeles County Lifeguards served as the model for the hit television series Baywatch which was created by recurrent lifeguard Gregory J. Bonann.